Interpreting SAT Scores

 Putting Scores into Perspective

-Score reports provide substantial feedback.
-Mean scores, percentiles, and benchmarks can help your students put their scores in perspective.
-Subscores and cross-test scores can help identify strengths and weaknesses and see what skills need more practice.
-However, score reports won't reveal if students passed because there's no such thing as a passing score.
+Score and score insights provide substantial feedback.
+Mean scores, score comparisons, percentiles, and benchmarks can help your students put their scores in perspective.
+Knowledge and skills performance can help identify strengths and weaknesses and see what skills need more practice.
+However, scores won't reveal if students passed because there's no such thing as a passing score.

 What the Numbers Mean

-Score ranges, mean (average) scores, benchmarks, and percentiles can be used to see if your students are on track for college readiness.
+Score ranges, benchmarks, mean (average) score comparisons, and percentiles can be used to see if your students are on track for college readiness.

 Score Ranges